Getting to Know: Heat

 Red Pepper Flakes: We often use a small amount of red pepper flakes to add flavor and depth—but not necessarily burn—to a dish.
 The flakes lose their potency over time, so don’t buy a big jar unless you use a lot of them.

 Cayenne: This pepper powder has enough kick that we often call for just a pinch in recipes.
 It’s the go-to heat in Louisiana cooking.

 Chipotle Powder: This smoky, hot powder packs lots of flavor—use it sparingly.

 Hot Sauces: You likely know Tabasco, the peppery Louisiana sauce that clocks in at 2,500 Scoville units, and Frank’s RedHot Original Cayenne Pepper Sauce, the vinegar-heavy sauce that’s much milder at 450 Scoville units.
 But there is a world of choices beyond those two supermarket staples.
-One test kitchen favorite is Sriracha sauce, a Thai hot sauce that packs 2,200 Scoville units into every drop.
+One test kitchen favorite is sriracha, a Thai hot sauce that packs 2,200 Scoville units into every drop.

 Fresh chiles dry and wither relatively quickly in the refrigerator, so we ran a series of tests to find the best way to preserve their flavor, texture, and heat.
 To keep chiles in peak condition for the longest time, halve them lengthwise, submerge them in a brine of 1 tablespoon of salt per 1 cup of water in a nonreactive container (a clean jelly jar works great), and refrigerate them.
 Chiles stored this way retain their flavor and crunch for up to one month.
 Rinse the chiles before using.